 - CERN’s Zenodo service

 The Academy of Finland requires that applications to be submitted to the Academy include a data management plan for the research project or research infrastructure concerned.
-As of the September 2016 call, the plan is appended to the application as a separate appendix.
-See Appendix 5 of the September 2016 call text for guidelines on how to draft the data management plan.
+Append the data management plan to the application as a separate appendix (read more in Appendix 4 of the April 2017 call text).

 More information on open science